dcoker/hopps/README.md

 Here's an example of how to get the bucket name from the command line and to copy the configuration there:

-    BUCKET=$(aws cloudformation describe-stacks \
+    aws cloudformation describe-stacks \
       --stack-name hopps \
-      --query Stacks[0].Outputs)
+      --query Stacks[0].Outputs
+    ...
     aws s3 cp hopps-config.json s3://${BUCKET}/

 #### Creating Scheduled Event

 AWS does not currently offer an API for creating the scheduled event.
 You can create one using the AWS Lambda Console by following these steps:

 1. Log in to the AWS Console and navigate to the CloudWatch service.
 2. Click "Events".
 3. Click "Create Rule".
 4. In "Event Selector" dropdown, select "Schedule".
 To run hourly, select a fixed rate of 1 hours.
 5. Click "Add Target".
 6. Select the name of the Lambda function from the dropdown.
 7. Click "Configure details"